mikeroyal/Self-Hosting-Guide/README.md

 [Carnet](https://www.getcarnet.app/) is a complete open source note taking app.
 It has extensions for all the major browsers.

+[Frog](https://tenderowl.com/work/Frog) is a tool that quickly extract text from almost any source: youtube, screencasts, PDFs, webpages, photos, etc. Grab the image and get the text.

 ### Gaming

 [Back to the Top](#table-of-contents)